+(Short silence)

-(Short silence) Totally exhausted Jesus collapses for the third time.
+Totally exhausted Jesus collapses for the third time.
 He loses control of his legs.
-When we are young, we like to take control of our lives.
-We begin to do what we want; not what others tell us to do.
+As we grow up we begin to take control of our lives.
+We begin to do what we want; not always what others tell us to do.
 As we get older this desire to be in control of our lives can become dominant.
-No doubt driven by anxiety we strive to manage everything, and sometimes, everybody.
-Yet, whether we like it or not, in old age we have to let go.
-We do lose control.
-But so, did God, first in creating us and giving us a life of our own, and then in the person of his Son when he was put at the mercy of events.
-St Paul wrote Though he was in the form of God, he did not regard equality with God as something to be exploited but emptied himself, taking the form of a slave, being born in human likeness.
+Sometime the anxiety of losing control leads us to try to manage everything, and sometimes, everybody.
+Yet, whether we like it or not, in old age we do gradually lose control.
+Sometimes we have to let go.
+But so did God.
+In creating us God let go and gave us a life of our own, and then in the person of his Son he let go further and put himself in our hands at the mercy of events.

+St Paul wrote:

+Though he was in the form of God, he did not regard equality with God as something to be exploited but emptied himself, taking the form of a slave, being born in human likeness.
 And being found in human form, he humbled himself and became obedient to the point of death-even death on a cross.
 Jesus loses physical control of his body.
 But inwardly he had long surrendered control of his body, his whole life and work, to the good guidance of his Father and the Father's spirit within him.
 He knew within himself that upholding presence and power.
 He knew that to fall out of time and space was to fall into the hands of the living God; that to fall through the world of electrons and atoms is to fall into the everlasting arms.
+So here he is curled into a cocoon of quiet repose, safe in an all-embracing sphere of support.